-A glance at his body showed her that he was, indeed, covered in bruises and scratches and she did not know what else.
+A glance at his body showed him, indeed, covered in bruises and scratches and Kaoru didn’t know what else.
 “Well,” she sniffed, “if you didn’t spend all night getting thrashed, you might not have that problem.
 And don’t even try that old ‘You should have seen the other guy’ line!”

 Sano’s face went unexpectedly red.
-Kaoru couldn’t help being inwardly very pleased at the sight: was her good sense somehow finally getting through to him?
-She took a step closer, meaning to reiterate the scold just for good measure, but as she drew within smelling distance she found another subject to complain on instead.
+Kaoru couldn’t help some inward pleasure at the sight: was her good sense somehow finally getting through to him?
+She took a step closer, intending to reiterate the scold just for good measure, but as she drew within smelling distance she found another subject to complain on instead.
 “Did you get into those awful tobacco things, or have you just been hanging out with people who smoke them?”
 Bending toward him she added with a grimace, “Ugh!
 You’d practically have to be kissing them to smell this bad!
 Sano, please tell me you haven’t taken up smoking yourself?”

-Sano was blushing even more than before, and consequently Kaoru was even more pleased than before: for him to realize that he was in the wrong, that his indolent lifestyle was a burden to those around him, was a step in the right direction — and she had been the one to convince him of it at last!
+Sano blushed more intensely than before, and consequently Kaoru approached satisfaction more closely than before: for him to realize he was in the wrong, that his indolent lifestyle was a burden to those around him, must be a step in the right direction — and she had been the one to convince him of it at last!

 “No,” he mumbled, “I don’t smoke.”

-“Good,” she replied with a decisive nod, though she wasn’t entirely sure she believed it.
+“Good,” she replied with a decisive nod, though not entirely sure she believed it.
 “Now come help me with the chores.”

-Despite his apparently increasing awareness of her wisdom, it took some bullying to get him up and moving, and then she noticed that he really did seem to be in pain: he was walking very stiffly and slowly.
-Her attitude a little softened, she gave him a relatively easy inside task that even a stupid drunkard of a brawler that might have taken up smoking couldn’t mess up.
+Despite his apparently increasing awareness of her wisdom, it took some bullying to get him up and moving, and then she noticed he really did seem to be in pain: he walked very stiffly and slowly, and seemed to deliberately avoid certain specific motions.
+Her attitude a little softened, she gave him a relatively easy inside task that even a stupid drunkard of a brawler that might have taken up smoking couldn’t botch.
 She hoped.

 Just to be sure, she went in to check on him after a few minutes — only to find him nowhere near where he was supposed to be.
-Instead, he was in the kitchen.
-Assuming he was looking for a covert snack while her back was turned, she prepared to sneak up on him and give him a good whack on the head to pay him for his bad habits.
-But she stopped short in confusion when she observed that he had opened the cupboard where she kept spices and seasonings and seemed to be putting something into it rather than taking something out.
+Instead, he’d sneaked into the kitchen.
+Assuming he was looking for a covert snack while her back was turned, she prepared to do some tiptoeing of her own and give him a good whack on the head to pay him for his bad habits.
+But she stopped short in confusion when she observed he’d opened the cupboard where she kept spices and seasonings and seemed to be putting something into it rather than taking something out.

-“What in the world are you doing?” she asked, perplexed, before she remembered she was trying to be sneaky.
+“What in the world are you doing?” she asked, perplexed, before she remembered her goal of stealth.

 He jumped, and whirled to face her with a visage even redder than before.
-“I… last night I noticed that you’re out… so I thought I’d… get you some more…” he stammered.
+“I… last night I noticed you were out…” he stammered, “so I thought I’d… get you some more…”